 The purposes of the EBR are:

 These purposes include the following:

-To assist in fulfilling these purposes, the Act provides:
+To assist in fulfilling these purposes, the EBR provides:

-The EBR requires a Statement of Environmental Values from all designated ministries.
-The designated ministries are listed at:
+The EBR requires a Statement of Environmental Values (SEV) from all prescribed ministries.
+The prescribed ministries are listed at:

 It is each Minister's responsibility to take every reasonable step to ensure that the SEV is considered whenever decisions that might significantly affect the environment are made in the Ministry.